-6. End the session by saying: "You have analyzed images of the nucleus of comets in much the same way as a NASA scientist.
+6. End the session by saying that "You have analyzed images of the nucleus of comets in much the same way as a NASA scientist.
 While the words that you used to make observations, interpretations, and predictions might be different, the process is very much the same."

-Optional High School Digital Image Analysis Procedure:
+Digital Image Analysis Procedure: